First Year Judiciary Committee

 Being on FYJC affords first-year students a unique opportunity to directly affect the culture and direction of the University of Virginia.
 Those on FY regularly grapple with difficult issues facing a diverse range of student experiences and crafting thoughtful, educative sanctions can be an incredibly rewarding experience.
 Students from all over the university and from a variety of backgrounds join the FYJC each year.
 It is a misnomer to believe that an interest in politics or law is a prerequisite to joining; it is more about caring deeply about the community and desiring to make a difference.

 How to Apply to Join the FYJC

 The application process for the FYJC occurs in three stages.
-The written application will be released on September 6.
+The written application will be released in early fall.
 It will consist of a few, short essay-type questions.
-This application is due by September 14.
 In this application for FYJC, your writing skills will not be evaluated; rather we are looking for candidates who have thought critically about being in the role of a judge on a trial panel.
 After the initial written application, we will extend offers for a group interview designed to evaluate your ability to think critically and work collaboratively in the context of a mock UJC case.
-Following, the final round will consist of an individual interview with VCFY Gustavo Moriera and a member of a past FYJC.
-Individuals who are not invited to advance at any stage of the selection process may still apply to be a counselor, investigator, or educator.
+Following this, the final round will consist of an individual interview with the sitting Vice Chair for First Years and a member of a past FYJC.
+Individuals who are not invited to advance at any stage of the selection process may still apply to be a Counselor, Educator, or Investigator.